 My favourite side to serve with Keto Coconut Curry is definitely Cauliflower Rice, plus I also like to steam vegetables such as broccoli or green beans.
 These Keto Egg Rolls would make an awesome side dish too!

 Totally.
 It can be reheated in a saucepan on the stove, or reheated in a microwave.
 If the Keto Thai Curry has thickened while in the refrigerator, stir in some of the leftover coconut milk.

 Subscribe to Mama Bear’s monthly newsletter to be kept up to date on the latest and greatest!

-Easy Slow Cooker Thai Coconut Curry Chicken
+Keto Thai Curry Chicken

 - 2 tbsp yellow curry powder